btrejo1212/Epidermis-basal-cell-volume-analysis/README.md

 -All pipelines rely on masks generated using **Cellpose**

--Cell cycle timing (G1, S, G2) are not computed by code, but instead manually annotated using FUCCI reporter and/or Geminin staining.
+-Cell cycle timing (G1, S, G2) are not computed by these scripts, but instead manually annotated using FUCCI reporter and/or Geminin staining.

 -Each pipeline python code is run independently from the repository root.

 -Datasets are reduced in size for repository storage reasons, but should contain enough information to reproduce some outputs & demonstrate file organization.

--Results folder is not present until python code is ran.
+-The results/ folder is not present until python code is ran.

 ## Requirements:
+Dependencies:
 ```
 -numpy<2
 -pandas